-We would love to welcome you and your boat here at Preston Marina – and we could be the perfect option for you, but before you consider making an application to keep a boat here there are some important things you should know.
+We would love to be able to welcome you and your boat here at Preston Marina – and we could be the perfect option for you…

 .